600maan/HospitalNET/README.md

 ## Smart Contract
-***[hospitalnet-contract](./hospitalnet-contract/README.md)*** is the Smart Contract which facilitates the create, read and update operations of patient's Medical Records on blockchain.
-It also emits events for medical records create and update operations under topic createMedicalrecord and updateMedicalRecord
+***[hospitalnet-contract](./hospitalnet-contract/README.md)*** is the smart contract of HospitalNET which facilitates the create, read and update operations of patient's medical records on blockchain.